OpenEnergyPlatform/oeplatform/docs/install/manual_db_setup.md

     python manage.py runserver
 ## 4 Create the database tables

-Procede with the next steps in section [3.2 Create the database table structures](installation.md#32-create-the-database-table-structures) of the oeplatform installation guide.
+Proceed with the next steps in section [3.2 Create the database table structures](installation.md#32-create-the-database-table-structures) of the oeplatform installation guide.